St. Kitts and Nevis Passports

 The St. Kitts and Nevis passport is primarily a travel document issued by the Government of Saint Christopher (St. Kitts) and Nevis that certifies the identity and nationality of its holder for the purpose of international travel.
 The passport is however accepted in the Federation and elsewhere as reliable proof of identity other than for travel purposes.

 Visa Free Travel

-Citizens of St. Kitts and Nevis do not require Visas to visit 120 countries and another 16 countries issue Visas on arrival.
+Citizens of St. Kitts and Nevis do not require Visas to visit over 150 countries and territories.

-A list of the countries for which Citizens of St. Kitts and Nevis do not require a Visa can be viewed here
+A list of the countries and territories for which Citizens of St. Kitts and Nevis do not require a Visa can be viewed here